pbloem/gestalt.ink/limits.md

 ### On infinities

 In limits, you will often see the infinities $\infty$ and $-\infty$ used in the same way that numbers are used.
 As you may know, we don't usually consider these as part of the set of numbers.
-When we uses them in the context of limits, they are just a convenient shorthand for saying that either we want to make a particular variable bigger and bigger, or for saying that the limit of a function doesn't converge to a finite values (i.e. the output gets bigger and bigger).
+When we use them in the context of limits, they are just a convenient shorthand for saying that either we want to make a particular variable bigger and bigger, or for saying that the limit of a function doesn't converge to a finite values (i.e. the output gets bigger and bigger).

 To be precise, the result of a limit can be either a number _or_ positive or negative infinity.
 The same holds for the target $t$ in the definition of the limit.
 In most settings, this is only allowed for these two parts of the limit: the variable $\bc{x}$ itself, and any other parts of the function are only allowed to be numbers.

 The reason to keep this separation clear is that we don't normally want to treat infinity as a real concept, in the same way we treat numbers.
 You might hear people say something like "adding infinity to 3 results in infinity", but this kind of reasoning quickly breaks down.
 It's better to take this as a shorthand for the more precise "adding a very large number to 3 results in another very large number, and as the first number gets larger, the distinction between the two disappears".

-In short, infinity is not a point on the number line, _it's a direction_.
+In short, **infinity is not a point on the number line, _it's a direction_**.

 There are no infinitely large or infinitely small quantities, but we can set up a series of values that grow arbitrarily large or arbitrarily small.
 This is the distinction that the language of limits allows us to capture.